janohirmas/EcoLabels_experiment/bugs_and_improvements.md

     - input fields and radiobuttons sizing is a little bit off with big screen.

 # BUGS

+> In the filling questions (like nationality) if I fill something, but they haven't finished the word and they press enter, it goes to the next question anyways.
+Make sure that the input is on the list.

 > Questionnaire: progress bar moves together with autocomplete dropdown menu.
 It should flow over it without the progress bar moving anywhere